nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

 ### Exception routes

 1. Processing lambda fails or cant meet demand from the SQS queue.
-If the lambda fails to process the message for some unknown or intermittent reason, perhaps including a database connection issue, the message will be requeued and retried.
+If the lambda fails to process the message for some unknown or intermittent reason, perhaps including a database connection issue, the message will be re-queued and retried.
 The number of times it is retried and the time between each retry can be configured.
 This retry mechanism will make resilient to intermittent issues.
 If it still fails after retry attempts have been exhausted it will be moved to a dead letter queue.
 This will allow other messages for the same ODS code to come through and hopefully succeed.

     1.1.
 New messages on the DLQ will trigger a Lambda function